America has the most advanced health care in the world, in large part due to private sector-led innovation and employer-sponsored healthcare coverage.

 Discover the ROI Chamber membership can deliver for you.

 The U.S. Chamber is promoting effective private sector solutions to our health care challenges.
 These solutions will help control costs, expand access, and improve the quality of care.
 We support policy that strengthens the employer-based model of coverage, through which 180 million Americans receive—and overwhelmingly like—their health care.

-This Hill letter was sent to the Members of the U.S. House of Representatives, on pandemic relief and the American Rescue Plan.
+This Hill letter was sent to the Members of the U.S. House of Representatives, opposing H.R.
+7780, the "Mental Health Matters Act."

 Campaign Representing Employer Voices Recently Released New Data Showing Significant Return on Investment